keithbuhler/keithbuhler.github.io/math.md

 ---
-title: Lawman, People of the Math
+layout: Lawmen, People of the Math
-layout: noheader
+title: preface

 ---

 # People of the Math